leticiaplang/leticiaplang/README.md

 ▫️ If you are looking for *My Codes Only & you are Familiar with GitHub*, you can access [My Notebooks](https://leticiaplang.github.io/lpl_posts/) too.
 There I publish the link for github.

-▫️ Or if you want know my *4 Choosen Projects to Start*, you can scroll the page and you are going to find abstract and access for these projects.
+▫️ Or if you want know my *4 Choosen Projects to Start*, you can scroll down the page and you are going to find abstract and access for these projects.

 ## So now... let's see some of my projects!